Category: Design

 Context –

-until recently I ran user research at * (check my linked in) and mentored designers and product managers.
+Until recently, I ran user research benchSci, and mentored designers and product managers.
 We put heavy emphasis on effective decision support for product strategy (building the right things) in addition to the usual kinds of design/PM support.
+We did not do market/communications research.
 I’ll try to limit this to user research and not general productivity.
 Doctrinally we followed the principles of continuous discovery / validation with a small user base.

 Rules of the road for the Research team